watersk24/search-algorithms/README.md

 *[Setup](#setup)

 ## General info
-This program implements a Binary Search Tree ADT.
-The structure of the Binary Search Tree is is the same as a Binary Tree.
-To utilize the Binary Tree as a method to search data, the Binary Search Tree organizes data in a specific manner where the root node of the tree is larger than all values in the left subtree and smaller than all values in the right subtree.
+This program implements a Binary Search Tree data type in different languages.
+As I learn new languages I am working to implement concepts I learn in one language into other languages.

 ## Technologies
 Binary Search Tree
+concepts
 ## Setup
 No setup is required.
 This may be run in the console as a stand alone program.